Labor shortage impacts furniture deliveries

 “Instead of having you buy it and pull around back and load it, now you pay down on it and order it, and wait for me to call you when it comes in,” Maybrier said.

-Maybrier says in the wake of this change, he’s even had to stop guaranteeing delivery dates to his customers.
+Maybrier says he has even had to stop guaranteeing delivery dates to his customers in the wake of this change.

-“We used to get stuff in a week. now, it could be three months, four months—90 percent of the product in here is sold out, and we’re waiting to get more in,” Maybrier said.
+“We used to get stuff in a week.
+Now, it could be three months, four months.
+Ninety percent of the product in here is sold out, and we’re waiting to get more in,” Maybrier said.

 Maybrier says current price increases could balance things out soon.